 - Focus on the essay portion of GRE Practice Tests

 - Study the verbal section

 - Procure a proofreader to review and score your essays

 - Take one more GRE practice test.

 As you study in these last couple of days, it might be hard to stay focused.
-Again, make sure you are taking at least one break every one or two hours.
+Again, make sure you take at least one break every one or two hours.
 The analytical writing portion of the GRE test will challenge you with your given time.
-These tests are timed separately, so as you study and plan for the verbal section, time out your well-written responses.
+These tests are timed separately, so time out your well-written responses as you study and plan for the verbal section.

 The day of rest!
-On this last day before you take the test, take a mental break.
+Before you take the test, take a mental break on this last day.
 You can rest assured that you have done everything you can within the one week before your GRE to make your desired scores.
-On test day, plan in enough time for a review of the GRE questions and your responses.
-Pace yourself on the exam, and don’t spend too much time on any one portion (i.e., if you are stumped on a math question).
-Lastly, be sure you are aware of how and when to access your final scores.
+On test day, plan in enough time to review the GRE questions and your responses.
+Pace yourself on the exam, and don’t spend too much time on any portion (i.e., if you are stumped on a math question).
+Lastly, be sure you know how and when to access your final scores.